boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/upload-dashboards.md

 ## Updating the data source information

-1. The uploaded dashboard will have data sources that will be having `Pending` or `Completed` state based on the configuration completed for that particular data source.
+1. The uploaded dashboard will have data sources that will be in a `Pending` or `Completed` state based on the configuration completed for that particular data source.
 The following are two data sources with different configuration states:

    ![Upload DsCompleted](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-ds-complete.png)
    ![Upload DsPending](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-ds-pending.png)

-   > **NOTE:** Dashboards downloaded by enabling the `Include sensitive information` will be having all data sources in the `Completed` state, if not they all will be in `Pending` state.
+   > **NOTE:**  Dashboards downloaded by enabling the `Include sensitive information` will have all data sources in the `Completed` state.
+If not, they will all be in the `Pending` state.

 2. To change the Pending state, you need to click the data source list as shown below.
    ![Upload DsList](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-ds-list.png)

-3. A dialog will render, which provides two options to update the configuration of the data source as follow:
+3. A dialog will render, which provides two options to update the configuration of the data source as follows:

    * [Configure the data source](#configure-the-data-source)